Pesquisa-UFCAT/parepy/framework_alg_sobol.md

 <h3>sobol_algorithm</h3>

 <p align="justify">
-    Calculates the Sobol indices for structural reliability problems using Monte Carlo sampling.
-This function computes the first-order and total-order Sobol sensitivity indices for a given numerical model and variable settings.
+    This function calculates the Sobol-sensitive indexes for any function using sampling.
+This function computes the first-order and total-order Sobol indexes.
 </p>

 ```python